Trent Reznor: Collaboration with other artists

 One of Reznor's earliest collaborations was a Ministry side project in 1990 under the name of 1000 Homo DJs.
 Reznor sang vocals on a cover of Black Sabbath's "Supernaut".
 Due to legal issues with his label, Reznor's vocals had to be distorted to make his voice unrecognizable.
 The band also recorded additional versions with Al Jourgensen doing vocals.
-While there is still debate as to which version is Reznor and which is Jourgensen, it has been definitively stated that Reznor's vocals were used in the TVT Records' Black Box box set.
+While there is still debate as to which version is Reznor and which is Jourgensen, it has been definitively stated that Reznor's vocals were used in the TVT Records's Black Box box set.
 He also performed with another of Jourgensen's side projects, Revolting Cocks, in 1990.
 He said: "I saw a whole side of humanity that I didn't know existed.
 It was decadence on a new level, but with a sense of humor."

 Reznor sang the vocals on the 1991 Pigface track "Suck" from their first album Gub, which also featured production work from Steve Albini.
-Reznor sang backing vocals on "Past the Mission" on Tori Amos' 1994 album Under the Pink.
+Reznor sang backing vocals on "Past the Mission" on Tori Amos's 1994 album Under the Pink.
 He produced Marilyn Manson's first album, Portrait of an American Family (1994), and several tracks on Manson's Smells Like Children (1995) and Antichrist Superstar (1996).
 "I went right into doing a Manson record", Reznor recalled of the latter, "which was a way of staying on tour, mentally.
 Every night was some ridiculous scenario.
 When that finished, I was really in a low emotional place, disillusioned."

 Relations between Reznor and Manson subsequently soured.
 Manson later said: "I had to make a choice between being friends and having a mediocre career, or breaking things off and continuing to succeed.
 It got too competitive.
 And he can't expect me not to want to be more successful than him."

 In the video for David Bowie's "I'm Afraid of Americans" (1997), Reznor plays a stalker who shows up wherever Bowie goes.
 In a 2016 Rolling Stone article after Bowie's death, Reznor recalled how touring with Bowie in 1995–96 inspired Reznor to stay sober.

 Reznor produced a remix of The Notorious B.I.G.'s song "Victory", featuring Busta Rhymes, in 1998.
 Under the name Tapeworm, Reznor collaborated for nearly 10 years with Danny Lohner, Maynard James Keenan, and Atticus Ross, but the project was eventually terminated before any official material was released.
-The only known released Tapeworm material is a reworked version of a track called "Vacant" (retitled "Passive") on A Perfect Circle's 2004 album eMOTIVe, as well as a track called "Potions" on Puscifer's 2009 album "C" Is for.
+The only known released Tapeworm material is a reworked version of a track called "Vacant" (retitled "Passive") on A Perfect Circle's 2004 album eMOTIVe, as well as a track "Potions (Deliverance Mix)" on Puscifer's 2009 remix EP.